Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Introduction

-In this article, we are concerned about expressing any complex multivariate homogeneous polynomial $f\in\C[x_1,x_2,\cdots,x_n]$ with degree $d \ge 3$ as a sum of powers of independent linear forms.
-If this is possible, then $f$ is called diagonalizable.
-This is a typical problem in classical invariant theory and also attracts attention from theoretical computer and scientific computing.
+In this article, we are concerned about the diagonalization of any complex multivariate homogeneous polynomial $f(x_1, x_2, \ldots, x_n) \in\C[x_1,x_2,\ldots,x_n]$ of degree $d \ge 3$.
+A multivariate homogeneous polynomial $f$ of degree $d$ is called diagonalizable if, after a linear change of variables $x=Py,$ it can be written as

+where $\lambda_i \in \C$.
+If this is possible, determine the appropriate change of variables $x=Py$.
+This is a typical problem in classical invariant theory and also attracts attention from theoretical computer science and scientific computing.